jkosik/gke-deployer/README.md

 - Authenticate Terraform or gcloud using `export GOOGLE_CREDENTIALS=GCP_SA.json`

 #### Dynamic inventory
-Normally we grab JH IP using gcloud and template inventory file `inventory-template.yaml`

-For more complex usecases use dynamic inventory for GCP:
+For more complex usecases use dynamic inventory for GCP and parse output if needed:
 ```
 ansible-galaxy collection install google.cloud
 ansible-inventory -i inventory-dynamic-gcp.yaml --list
 ansible -i inventory-dynamic-gcp.yaml all -m ping
 ```
-- parse output and create inventory file on the fly